Power of the Written Word

 Essays should be between 300-600 words in length.

-Obtain two letters of recommendation (one from high school faculty/administrator and one from a community organization).
+Obtain two letters of recommendation (from high school faculty/administrator and/or from a community organization).

 Upload a high school resume.

-High School transcripts must be provided directly from the school to our email address, firstname.lastname@example.org.
-All applicants must submit their COMPLETE application packet, by the deadline date of Friday, January 29, 2021.
+Official high School transcripts must be provided directly from the school to our email address, firstname.lastname@example.org.
+In addition, all applicants must submit their COMPLETE application packet, by the deadline date of Friday, January 28, 2022.
 Incomplete or late applications will not be considered.
 Should there be any questions about completing the application, please contact email@example.com.

 Include in the submission: